Ḥadīth Genres

 This can be summarised in the phrase عارف شامت.

-Some of the more famously known collections which also classify as a jāmiʿ include Ṣaḥīḥ al-Bukhārī and Sunan al-Tirmidhī.
-There is ikhtilāf as to whether Ṣaḥīḥ Muslim is considered a jāmiʿ, due to having only a few narrations in tafsīr.
+Among the best-known collections that also count as a jāmiʿ are Ṣaḥīḥ al-Bukhārī and Sunan al-Tirmidhī.
+There is ikhtilāf over whether Ṣaḥīḥ Muslim counts as a jāmiʿ, since it carries only a few narrations in tafsīr.

-A sunan is a collection of ḥadīth with a key focus on fiqh (Islamic jurisprudence).
-The narrations usually follow a specific order, and often start with chapters on purification and ṣalāh.
+A sunan is a collection of ḥadīth focused on fiqh (Islamic jurisprudence).
+The narrations usually follow a set order, often beginning with chapters on purification and ṣalāh.

 Four of the six canonical works of ḥadīth (ṣiḥāḥ sittah) can be classified as sunan: Abū Dāwūd, Ibn Mājah, al-Nasāʾī and al-Tirmidhī.

-Musnad Aḥmad ibn Ḥanbal is one of the more famously known collections which can be classified as a musnad, but there are many others such as the Musnad of Abī Yaʿlā.
+Musnad Aḥmad ibn Ḥanbal is the best-known collection of this type, though there are many others, such as the Musnad of Abī Yaʿlā.

 A mustakhraj is a compilation of ḥadīth which have similar wording (matn) but different chains of narration.